Head Of School

-Andre began his teaching career at Christian Brothers Agricultural School Tardun, a small rural boarding school in country Western Australia.
+Andre began his teaching career at Christian Brothers Agricultural School Tardun, a small rural boarding school in Western Australia.
 He was appointed as the school’s Sportsmaster and taught Years 8 – 10 Science.
-After two years Andre was promoted to the position as Deputy Principal with oversight for the school timetable and pastoral care.
+After two years Andre was promoted to the position of Deputy Principal.

 Upon returning to Perth Andre gained a position as a teacher of Science and Senior Physics at Aquinas College, an independent boy’s boarding school.
 While at Aquinas he was appointed to the position as Head of Science and Head of Bryan House.
-As Head of Science Andre was engaged with implementing the Western Australian Curriculum Framework into the faculty.
-He was also charged with maintaining the school’s excellent matriculation results.
-Head of Bryan House was a pastoral position where Andre was able to engage with the students to ensure their well-being and progression through the school.
-It was through these positions at Aquinas that Andre gained an insight to the important link between curriculum and pastoral care to ensure positive educational outcomes for the students.
+It was through these positions that Andre gained an insight to the important link between curriculum and pastoral care to ensure positive educational outcomes for the students.

 After six years at Aquinas Andre took the opportunity to work at a new school in China, Dulwich College Shanghai.
 He was appointed as one of the inaugural staff members to the position of Deputy Head of Senior School.
-At Dulwich Andre developed a passion for international education and an insight to the challenges confronted by students in a third culture setting.
-Moreover, he was able to engage with the IGCSE and IB Diploma Programme both as a teacher and manager.
+At Dulwich Andre developed a passion for international education and an insight into the challenges confronted by students in a third culture setting.
 During Andre’s tenure at Dulwich the Senior School grew from an enrolment of 120 students in Years 7 – 9 to its capacity of 700 students in Years 7 – 13.
 Furthermore, during this period two cohorts of students graduated from the school with the IB Diploma Programme producing impressive results.

-Andre comes to Singapore with his wife Jodie and two young children, Jaxon and Remi.
+Andre lives to Singapore with his wife Jodie and two young children, Jaxon and Remi who both attend AIS.